 of an American Corporations (Indiana University Press, 1997);

 and the Brookings Institution: Expertise and the Public Interest

 in a Democratic Society (Northern Illinois University Press,

 1989).
 He is general editor for the new Oxford Encyclopedia of

 American Political and Legal History.

-He is a native California.
-He is founding editor of the
+States, Europe, and China.
+He is the founding editor of the

 His books are regularly reviewed in the New York Times Book

 The New Yorker, Washington Post Book Review, and

 other magazines and newspapers.
 He has appeared on C-Span Books, NPR's